-- Valid Wisconsin EMT license. - Complete an American Heart Association Health Care Provider CPR course.
-Students are required to maintain a current CPR card to comply with affiliating agency requirements. - Proof of current health status and immunizations. - NWTC is required to comply with the Wisconsin Caregiver Law.
+- Valid Wisconsin EMT license. - Students are required to maintain a current American Heart Association (AHA) Healthcare Provider CPR certification to comply with affiliating agency requirements. - Proof of current health status and immunizations. - NWTC is required to comply with the Wisconsin Caregiver Law. - Aptitudes required for work of this nature are good physical stamina, endurance, and body condition that would not be adversely affected by frequently having to walk, stand, life, carry, and balance at times, in excess of 125 pounds.

 NWTC is required to comply with the Wisconsin Caregiver Law (1997 WISCONSIN ACT 27).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
 Students accepted into this program must complete a background check through www.CertifiedBackground. com.
 Information regarding this process is provided to students immediately upon acceptance into the program.
 Students with a criminal history may be denied access to placement at the discretion of the clinical or practicum site.
-Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum placement or guarantee graduation within typical program timing.
+Consequently, should a student have a history of convictions of serious crimes or a history of improper